auditor

 Benchmarks

-Using hyperfine, tests between auditor, fsum and hashdeep64 were performed.
-The tests were performed on a
+Using hyperfine, tests between auditor, fsum and hashdeep64 were performed and results are shown below.

 Machine configs: